Welcome to today's edition of the Rush 24-7 podcast.

 We've just given away the effective elements of our techniques here.

-And G why why would Obama do that?
+And why would Obama do that?

-Because look at now, you there you we do arrive at a point where I can't explain certain things.
+Now, we do arrive at a point where I can't explain certain things.

-Maybe Obama thinks maybe he really does believe, like people in conflict resolution class do.
+Maybe Obama thinks, maybe he really does believe, like people in conflict resolution class do.

-Maybe he believes that Al Qaeda is going to read this memo and understand that Obama released it, and maybe he thinks he thinks that terrorists around the world are going to conclude, hey, the United States is okay now.
+And maybe he thinks that terrorists around the world are going to conclude, hey, the United States is okay now.

-We don't need to attack him.
+We don't need to attack them.

 I can't believe he really explains it.